zr87/NG-Todo/README.md

 ## Data Storage

-- use the json-server for storing todo items
+- use the `json-server` package for storing todo items
 - create some mock items (3-5 items)
 - the API path should be localhost:3000/todos
-- create a service for http requests before hand, it should handle all basic CRUD eperations
+- create a service for http requests before hand, it should handle all basic CRUD operations
 - create an interface for Todo
-- IMPORTANT! create db.json outside src folder!
+- IMPORTANT!
+Create db.json outside src folder!